PBBond/Skiptocyte.com/README.md

 <b>In order to run it locally, download the src file and open the index.html page.
 It should open and run fine without any running server.</b>

-This application was built using HTML, CSS and vanilla Javascript.
+This application was built using HTML, CSS and Javascript.
+Most of the Javascript is vanilla, with a little bit of JQuery and a few libraries like GSAP and Muuri for animations and drag-and-drop respectively.
 No frontend framework was used.
 There is no back-end or connection to a database so the entire application can be ran locally without installing any libraries or modules.
 Presets are saved to local storage.

 According to Google Analytics, the site traffic is increasing with dozens of daily active users from all over the world.